stencila/stencila/help/hub/projects/create-a-project.md

 As the creator of the project you automatically become the project **owner**.
 This gives you full authority to make changes or delete the project.

-You're now set up 👏 and ready to [upload files](../sources/upload.md).
+You're now set up 👏 and ready to [manage your project sources](./manage-project-sources.md).
 Before you do we highly recommend you finalise your [project settings](./project-settings.md) and chose your theme.
 It won't take a moment ⚡